eremedia/Google-Analyticator/readme.txt

 Tags: stats, statistics, google, analytics, google analytics, tracking, widget Requires at least: 2.7
 Tested up to: 2.8.1
-Stable tag: 4.3.4
+Stable tag: 5.0

 Adds the necessary JavaScript code to enable Google Analytics.
+Includes widgets for Analytics data display.

 == Description ==

 Google Analyticator adds the necessary JavaScript code to enable Google Analytics logging on any WordPress blog.
 This eliminates the need to edit your template code to begin logging.
+Google Analyticator also includes several widgets for displaying Analytics data in the admin and on your blog.

 *Google Analyticator is brought to you for free by [Spiral Web Consulting](http://spiralwebconsulting.com/).
 Spiral Web Consulting is a small web development firm specializing in PHP development.
 Visit our website to learn more, and don't hesitate to ask us to develop your next big WordPress plugin idea.*